bhisaac/5eFP/5eFP-SRD.md

 #### Ritual Casting

-You can cast a cleric spell as a ritual if that spell has the ritual tag.
+You can cast a cleric spell as a ritual if that spell has the ritual tag and you know the spell.

 #### Divine Domain